digitalocean/terraform-provider-digitalocean/website/docs/r/droplet.html.markdown

    size when resizing a Droplet.
 It defaults to `true`.
 When set to `false`, only the Droplet's RAM and CPU will be resized. **Increasing a Droplet's disk size is a permanent change**.
 Increasing only RAM and CPU is reversible.
-* `tags` - (Optional) A list of the tags to label this droplet.
-A tag resource must exist before it can be associated with a droplet.
+* `tags` - (Optional) A list of the tags to label this Droplet.
+A tag resource must exist before it can be associated with a Droplet.
 * `user_data` (Optional) - A string of the desired User Data for the Droplet.
 * `volume_ids` (Optional) - A list of the IDs of each [block storage volume](/docs/providers/do/r/volume.html) to be attached to the Droplet.

-~> **NOTE:** If you use `volume_ids` on a droplet, Terraform will assume management over the full set volumes for the instance, and treat additional volumes as a drift.
+~> **NOTE:** If you use `volume_ids` on a Droplet, Terraform will assume management over the full set volumes for the instance, and treat additional volumes as a drift.
 For this reason, `volume_ids` must not be mixed with external `digitalocean_volume_attachment` resources for a given instance.

 ## Attributes Reference